 The Scroll compressor can be used to pump down refrigerant in a unit as long as the pressures remain within the operating envelope.
 Low suction pressures will result in overheating of the scrolls and permanent damage to the compressor drive bearing.
-Scroll compressors incorporate internal low vacuum protection; the floating seal unloads when the pressure ratio exceeds approximately 20:1.
+Scroll compressors incorporate internal low vacuum protection; the floating seal unloads when the pressure ratio exceeds approximately 20:1 for ZS and ZF compressors, and 10:1 for ZB compressors.